lichkitsch/campaigns/rules.md

 # _DNDuet_ Core Rules
 _DNDuet_ (Dramatic Narrative Duet) is a tabletop role-playing game optimized for play between one game master (GM) and one player.
-The player roleplays a character living and interacting with a world that is created and controlled by the GM.
+The player acts as a character living and interacting with a world that is created and controlled by the GM.

 ## Action Rolls
 When the outcome of a player's action is uncertain, the GM may call for an **action roll**.
 The player rolls `1d20` and adds their most relevant trait score to the result.
-If the final number is higher than the target (set by the GM), the outcome is positive and if not, the outcome is negative.
+If the total is higher than the target (set by the GM), the outcome is positive and if not, the outcome is negative.
 Ties result in a positive outcome that comes with a cost.

 ### Traits
 Characters have six traits that represent their strengths and weaknesses.
-When you level up you can add 1 point to any one trait with a score less than 5.
-The six basic traits are described in the following table:
+When you level up you get to add 1 point to one trait with a score less than 5.

 | Trait | Abbr. | Description |
 | ---:|:---:|:--- |